 After gathering Megan’s data, both her story and her labs, I outlined her individualized treatment plan and got her working with my clinical team to fast track her recovery.
-Because of the toll the pill takes on the liver, we got Megan going right away with our unique holistic detox, which includes the Bhuti Life Vital Detox kit.
+Because of the toll the pill takes on the liver, we got Megan going right away with our unique holistic detox, which includes my Paleo Detox Kit (or the Plant-Based Detox Kit.

 Detox is one of the five pillars in my approach to PBCS.
 Through my years of clinical experience and helping countless numbers of women recover their body post pill I have developed a protocol to not only help women regain their sex drive, but also support their overall hormone health and wellness.

 Megan continued her treatment course with my team, reporting a marked return of her sex drive after 6 months.
 Of course, we were all excited to hear this and were thrilled to hear that Megan’s energy had increased, her skin was clear and her periods were on time and easy.